 A pre-existing condition is any medical condition you had before buying health insurance.
 This is the most complex aspect of expat insurance because different insurers handle pre-existing conditions through different underwriting processes, each with distinct pros and cons.

 Knowing these processes helps you choose the right policy and avoid financial surprises when you need healthcare most.
-Here’s how you can work around with pre-existing conditions, if you have any, when getting international health insurance.
+Here’s how you can work around pre-existing conditions, if you have any, when getting international health insurance.

 If you do have any pre-existing conditions, talk to a licensed broker and let them find an option for you.

-• Moratorium underwriting: You don’t disclose your full medical history when applying, but any condition you had symptoms, treatment, advice, or medication for in the past two to five years is excluded.
+- Moratorium underwriting: You don’t disclose your full medical history when applying, but any condition you had symptoms, treatment, advice, or medication for in the past two to five years is excluded.
 For example, if you’re an American expat in the UK and had asthma treatment 18 months before your policy started, your asthma would be excluded.
 If you go two continuous years without any symptoms, treatment, or advice while insured, you’ll then be covered.
 If you have an asthma attack during the two to five years, the moratorium clock resets.

-• Full medical underwriting: You must disclose your complete medical history when applying.
+- Full medical underwriting: You must disclose your complete medical history when applying.
 The insurer reviews your records and decides whether to cover pre-existing conditions, exclude them, or charge higher premiums.
 Some insurers will cover stable conditions like controlled diabetes or hypertension with premium increases of 20 to 50 percent.
 This process takes longer but provides certainty about what you’re covered for from day one.

-• Non-disclosure risks: Don’t assume you can skip telling the insurance company about pre-existing conditions because they will find out through medical records, prescription databases, or claim investigations.
+- Non-disclosure risks: Don’t assume you can skip telling the insurance company about pre-existing conditions because they will find out through medical records, prescription databases, or claim investigations.
 Non-disclosure can void your entire policy, leaving you responsible for all medical bills and unable to get coverage elsewhere due to your claims history.

 Choosing the Right Health Insurance Plan for Your Life Abroad

-Choosing expat health insurance isn’t about finding the best plan — it’s about finding the right plan for your specific needs.
+Choosing expat health insurance isn’t about finding the best plan; it’s about finding the right plan for your specific needs.
 Here’s how to decide and not regret it.

 Pay Attention to the Region You’re Moving To

-• Middle East: Employers must provide health insurance with minimum coverage of US$100,000 to US$500,000, but these plans cover only bare essentials and may exclude family members.
+- Middle East: Employers must provide health insurance with minimum coverage of US$100,000 to US$500,000, but these plans cover only bare essentials and may exclude family members.
 Employer plans typically exclude pre-existing conditions, outpatient care, and mental health services.
 While Dubai has a solid public healthcare system for expats, you will need supplemental private insurance if you want to cover your family.

-• Europe: The European Health Insurance Card (EHIC) covers EU nationals for emergency care across member states, while UK residents use the Global Health Insurance Card (GHIC) with limited post-Brexit coverage.
+- Europe: The European Health Insurance Card (EHIC) covers EU nationals for emergency care across member states, while UK residents use the Global Health Insurance Card (GHIC) with limited post-Brexit coverage.
 These cards only cover state healthcare during short visits.
 EU residents moving long-term should apply for S1 forms.
 Germany and France have excellent public systems but long waits, while Switzerland requires mandatory private insurance.

 Assess Your Risks

-• Age and health status drive everything: If you’re under 40 with no health issues, you can often choose higher deductibles and focus on emergency coverage.
-Over 50 with pre-existing conditions?
-You need coverage with guaranteed renewals and minimal exclusions, despite the cost.
+- Age and health status drive everything: If you’re under 40 with no health issues, you can often choose higher deductibles and focus on emergency coverage.
+Over 50 with pre-existing conditions, you need coverage with guaranteed renewals and minimal exclusions, despite the cost.

-• Lifestyle and activity level: Adventure sports enthusiasts need policies that cover high-risk activities without exclusions, like studying Muay Thai in Thailand or ziplining in Costa Rica.
+- Lifestyle and activity level: Adventure sports enthusiasts need policies that cover high-risk activities without exclusions, like studying Muay Thai in Thailand or ziplining in Costa Rica.
 Sedentary office workers can skip adventure sports coverage but might need mental health and preventative care benefits instead.

-• Family situations change your entire calculation: Single expats can take risks that families cannot.
+- Family situations change your entire calculation: Single expats can take risks that families cannot.
 If you have dependents, guaranteed renewals and maternity coverage become non-negotiable, even if premiums are higher.

 Determine Your Coverage Priorities